hartwigmedical/hmftools/purple/README.md

 - Failing everything else, hold constant the minor allele of the neighbour with the largest number of BAF observations.

 At this stage we have determined a copy number and minor allele copy number for every base in the genome

-### 7. Structural Variant Recovery

-PURPLE attempts to recover entries from a set of lower confidence structural variants if a recovery vcf (parameter: `sv_recovery_vcf`) is provided.

-There are two situations where PURPLE will attempt to recover structural variants.
-The first is when a copy number segment is unsupported by an existing structural variant.
-The second is to search for an structural variant which could offset the copy number impact of an existing “unbalanced” structural variant break that has a junction copy number not supported by the copy number change.
-A structural variant is considered unbalanced if the unexplained copy number change (ie. the junction copy number - copy number change) is greater than 20% of the copy number at the breakpoint and > 0.5.
-An unbalanced structural variant must also have a min depth window count of 5 in the copy number segments immediately before and after the SV breakpoint.

-Eligible recovery candidates must:

-1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant.
-Breakpoints where both ends are within 1kb of a recovery site are
-2. Not be “minTumorAF” or "DEDUP" filtered in GRIPSS
-3. Have a minQual > 300 (breakpoints) or 800 (single breakends)
-4. Have a junction copy number of at least 50% of the unexplained copy number change and of at least 0.5.

-In both situations, if no suitable SV candidate is found to help explain the copy number discrepancy, a single ended breakend will be inferred (with type = 'INF') at that position.

-Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele copy number smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
-Note that the purity estimation does not change.

 ### 8. Identify germline gene deletions